Health officials want expanded testing in Kansas

 TOPEKA, Kan.
-(KSNT) – Coronavirus testing is expanding in Kansas, and state officials want that to continue.
+(KSNW) – Coronavirus testing is expanding in Kansas, and state officials want that to continue.

 The Kansas Department of Health and Environment is encouraging providers to begin testing anyone who is showing one or more symptoms of coronavirus.
 Previously the recommendation was at least two.